-I hereby certify that a Findings of Fact, Conclusions of Law, and Decision and Order was served upon the following by either hand delivery or depositing the same in the U.S. Postal Service by regular or certified mail as noted:
+I hereby certify that a copy of the following document:

+Stipulated Findings of Fact, Conclusions of Law, and Decision and Order has been duly served on the following parties at their last known addresses by hand delivery, electronic mail or depositing in the U.S. mail, postage prepaid on June 25, 2013.